-Criteria Condition Integrity Brief Comment Ongoing maintenance is essential for the conservation of the site and its values.
-The continued functioning of the instrument and its landmark qualities are in good condition and have high integrity. (f) Creative or Technical Achievement Good Medium-High Increased noise from vehicles on the roads and lake-users poses a risk to the acoustic setting, reducing the integrity of these values.
+Criteria Condition Integrity Brief Comment The continued functioning of the instrument and its landmark qualities are in good condition and have high integrity. (f) Creative or Technical Achievement Good Medium-High Increased noise from vehicles on the roads and lake-users poses a risk to the acoustic setting, reducing the integrity of these values.
 The form and external features of the tower remain in good condition and of high integrity. (g) Social Values Good High The social values associated with the Carillon remain in good condition and of high integrity.